WICG/bundle-preloading/faq.md

 #### Q: Should bundling be restricted to JavaScript, which is the case with the largest amount of resource blow-up?

 **A**: JavaScript-only bundling is explored in [JavaScript module fragments](https://github.com/littledan/proposal-module-fragments/), but the current bundler ecosystem shows strong demand for bundling CSS, images, WebAssembly etc., and new non-JS module types further encourage the use of many small non-JS resources.
 Today, we see widespread usage of CSS in JavaScript strings, and other datatypes in base64 in JS strings (!).
 A JS-only bundle format may encourage these patterns to continue.

+Among other problems, these approaches make the resources opaque to the browser, which limits how effectively browsers can apply optimizations to them.
+It is also impossible to target these individual resources using browser APIs such as CSP.
+It is also impossible for these bundled resources to have their own headers.
+A JS-only bundle format may encourage these patterns to continue.

 The [import maps proposal](https://github.com/WICG/import-maps) can also be used to [map away hashes in script filenames](https://github.com/WICG/import-maps#mapping-away-hashes-in-script-filenames).
 This can be useful for "cache busting" for JavaScript, but not for other resource types.
 However, in practice, similar techniques are needed for CSS, images, and other resource types, which a module-map-based approach has trouble solving